snokin/autocompress/README.md

 # Usage
 - copy to /usr/bin
 `autocompress /your/path/to/dir`
-Also you can set it into crontab job to autocompress every videos in a specofic folder at the midnight
+Also you can set it into crontab job to autocompress every videos in a specific folder at the midnight
 `crontab -e
 */11 1 * * * autocompress /your/path/to/dir`